1965 New York City mayoral election: Liberal nomination

 The Liberals viewed Screvane as uninspiring, Beame was a member of a Brooklyn political machine, Frank D. O'Connor was a conservative ally, and O'Dwyer was the brother of the party's old political enemy William O'Dwyer.
 Members of the party liked Ryan, but viewed him as unlikely to win the Democratic nomination.

-Alex Rose considered having the party nominate Lindsay even before Wagner's withdraw.
+Alex Rose considered having the party nominate Lindsay even before Wagner's withdrawal.
 Rose met with Robert Price and Price said that Rose agreed to support Lindsay in exchange for one-third of the mayoral appointments, money for the Liberal campaign, and a citywide Liberal candidate.
 Lindsay accepted the demand, but was upset with how unethical Price was.

 Luigi Antonini opposed giving the party's nomination to a Republican, stating that it would hurt the Democrats nationally and split progressives.
 The convention voted 800 to 50 to endorse Lindsay.
 Timothy Costello, the chair of the Liberal Party, and Milton Mollen received the Liberal and Republican nominations for city council president and comptroller.

 Conservative candidate

 The campaign of William F. Buckley Jr. -- heir, conservative activist, syndicated columnist, and editor of the political magazine National Review -- has been called "a bizarre but memorable chapter of the city’s political history".
 Buckley has been described as entered the 1965 race on the Conservative Party of New York State ticket "on a lark" (historian Jennifer Burns); to split the Republican vote and defeat (liberal) John Lindsay, whom Buckley reportedly "loathed" (Louis Menand); or more generally to undermine the liberal leadership of the New York Republican party (such as Jacob Javits and Nelson Rockefeller) and bring the party in line with the more conservative national "mainstream" of Republican opinion (Sam Tanenhaus).

 Buckley took little time off from his other pursuits to campaign for mayor and was initially criticized by some for not being serious enough.
 However, in the four televised campaign debates he came across as a civil and witty change-of-pace from the two cliché and attack-driven veteran politicians (Lindsay and Beame), and "more fun to listen to than most professional comedians".
 At the same time he appealed to angry outer-borough, white-skinned, blue-collar, non-WASP (White Anglo-Saxon Protestants) voters known as "white ethnics", with calls for law and order and attacks on liberal policies such as welfare spending.

-As the campaign went on, Buckley was shown polling as high as 20% and it appeared he was taking more votes from the Democrat Beame, than liberal Lindsay.
+As the campaign went on, Buckley was shown polling as high as 20% and appeared to be diverting votes from the Democrat Beame, rather than liberal Lindsay.
 In the end he captured over 13% of the vote, helping Lindsay win, making himself "famous", and foreshadowing the conservative Reagan coalition that would cleanse the Republican party of liberals like Lindsay and Nelson Rockefeller.